 Human brains love stories.
 That’s why our film and television industry is so enormous?
 Even if you don’t consume much fiction, I bet you still have an interest in history, true crime or biographies.
 We remember elements of a good story because they’re necessary elements of something that matters to us.

-Then take it a step further and use your list of new vocabulary to create a whole story.
+Take your vocabulary acquisition a step further and use your list of new vocabulary to create a whole story.
 Storytelling is something you can do on your own, or during a session with your English trainer, taking turns working the new words into an original story.
 Be creative and engage your imagination and sense of humor to make your story visual and memorable.
-Be sure to type, write or record the story as you go along, so you can remember it (and the vocabulary) later.
+Be sure to type, write or record the story as you go along, so you can remember and retain the vocabulary later.

 In conclusion